 Please note: Only breakfast is included today.
-Late check-out is not included in our Ancient Empires of China & Japan tour.
-If you wish to book a late check-out for your final day in Tokyo, please contact our Reservations Department who can confirm the additional price and make this arrangement for you, subject to availability at the hotel.
+Late check-out is not included in our Japan by Rail tour.
+If you wish to book a late check-out for your final day in Sapporo, please contact our reservations department who can confirm the additional price and make this arrangement for you, subject to availability at the hotel.